How to plan a hiking proposal

 In Washington State, the best tool to help with that is the WTA map.
 Just open it and then you can adjust the settings to only show the particular types of hikes you’re looking for.

 How to plan your hiking proposal

 For all this, I usually use Google Earth and then some screenshots.
-Once we which hike picked out, I go to the destination on Google Earth and just start looking around.
+Once we picked out which hike we were going to use, I go to the destination on Google Earth and just start looking around.
 It’s also helpful to use Google Image Search just to get a few ideas of what people see there.
 With those two, you can move around until you have a spot picked out.
-Then, just switch to top down and take a screenshot.
+Then, just switch to top-down and take a screenshot.

 I then open that screenshot in a photo editor and draw on it exactly where I want people to be.
 Again, the more details we can plan, the better.

 What to wear during a hiking proposal